 ACALCI features international research in AL and CI and aims at becoming an exciting forum for innovative, emerging, cross-disciplinary and sometimes exotic ideas associated with the computational and algorithmic concepts underlying living and intelligent systems.
-The focus is on software-based and agent-based forms of artificial life but may also include computational aspects of synthetic life.
-Artificial life concepts can occur on sub-cellular, cellular, cell assembly/network, organism, or society levels.

 It is planned to run the conference for three days as a single stream of high quality presentations with attached poster sessions, demonstrations and performances.

 In exceptional cases where an author cannot travel a presentation (poster or oral) via skype or video conferencing can be organised.

 The University of Newcastle Conservatorium of Music, Newcastle, Australia

 Interested sponsors are welcome to contact the conference chair.